 - Alarms that are monitored can be canceled by the alarm company provided the owner can be contacted and the proper codes given.
-Activation of un-monitored alarms must have a deputy dispatched to the location to verify whether the alarm is false or not.
+A properly installed, maintained, and operational alarm system will not produce false alarms.

 Now that you know all about false alarms and how to prevent them, you're almost done...

-For one Free False Alarm per year within your registration, just take this quiz.
+For an extra warning per year within your registration, just take this quiz.

 Charlotte County Alarm Coordinator at 941-575-5284